HPinES-Tech/MEL-Software/README.md

 adb shell settings put system user_rotation 0
 ```

-macOS:
+macOS (Intel):
-If you're having trouble trying to open it, try launching it again.
-This can happen because scrcpy failed to open, and you must try again.
+If you're having trouble trying to open it, try launching it again, it can sometimes fail due to the hardware limitations.

 # Contributor's role:
 - HPinES Tech: This person's role is to write software in CLI format, create/edit README.md and "Releases" containing software descriptions, and upload them.
 This person add Linux and Windows legacy support.
 - peanutsloveem: This person's role is to write software in Graphics UI format, create/edit README.md and "Releases" containing software descriptions, and upload them.
 This person adds MacOS and modern Windows support.

-  + *To receive the best support, contact the right person for the software bug you are using (one of the two contributors).*
+**To receive the best support, contact the right person for the software bug you are using (one of the two contributors).**